cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 named arguments:
-  -h, --help             show this help message and exit -c, --clipboard        copy compiled mlog code to clipboard
+  -h, --help             show this help message and exit -c, --clipboard        copy compiled mlog code to clipboard -w, --watcher          send compiled mlog code to the Mlog Watcher  mod  in  Mindustry (the code will be injected into
+                         the selected processor)
+  --watcher-port {0..65535}
+                         port number for communication with Mlog Watcher --watcher-timeout {0..3600000}
+                         timeout in milliseconds when trying to establish a connection to Mlog Watcher

 input/output files:
-  input                  Mindcode file to be compiled into an mlog file; uses stdin when not specified. output                 Output file to receive compiled  mlog  code;  uses  input  file  with  .mlog extension when not
+  input                  Mindcode file to be compiled into an mlog file; uses stdin when not specified output                 Output file to receive compiled  mlog  code;  uses  input  file  with  .mlog extension when not
                          specified, or stdout when input is stdin.
 Use "-" to force stdout output.
   -l, --log [LOG]        Output file to receive compiler messages; uses input  file  with .log extension when no file is
                          specified.
-  -a, --append [APPEND [APPEND ...]]
+  -a, --append FILE [FILE ...]
                          Additional Mindcode source file to  be  compiled  along  with  the  input file.
 Such additional files may contain common functions.
 More than one file may be added this way.